Random Permutations Fix a Worst Case for Cyclic Coordinate Descent

-Convergence of the sampling-with-replacement variant RCD for unconstrained problems was analyzed by Nesterov in \cite{Nes12a}.
-It follows from the convergence theory of \cite[Section~3]{Nes12a} that \eqref{eq:lin.e} holds over the i.i.d. uniformly random choices of indices $i(\ell,j)$ with
+Convergence of the sampling-with-replacement variant RCD for strongly convex unconstrained problems was analyzed by \cite{Nes12a}.
+It follows from the convergence theory of \citet[Theorem~2]{Nes12a} that \eqref{eq:lin.e} holds over the i.i.d. uniformly random choices of indices $i(\ell,j)$ with

-A different convergence rate is proved in \cite[Section~4]{Nes12a}, namely,
+A different convergence rate is proved in \citet[Theorem~5]{Nes12a}, namely,